Canonical reduction of stabilizers for Artin stacks with good moduli spaces: Fixed loci of Artin stacks

+We will now consider noetherian stacks, possibly of mixed characteristic.
+We will consider group schemes $G$ over $\ZZ$ that are flat and of finite type and either \begin{enumerate} \item $G$ is diagonalizable, or \item $G$ is a Chevalley group, that is, smooth with connected split reductive fibers. \end{enumerate} In either case we can make sense of the reduced connected component $G_0$.
+In the first case, $G=D(A)$ and $G_0=D(A/A_{\mathrm{tor}})$ is a torus.
+In the second case $G=G^0=G_0$.
+The coordinate ring of $G_0$ (as well as $G$) is a free $\ZZ$-module.
+Given a scheme (or an algebraic space) $X\to S$ with an action of $G$, the functor $X^{G_0}$ is therefore represented by a closed subscheme of $X$~\cite[Proposition A.8.10 (1)]{CGP:10}.
+If $(G_0)_S$ is linearly reductive and $X\to S$ is smooth, then $X^{G_0}\to S$ is also smooth~\cite[Proposition A.8.10 (2)]{CGP:10}.

-If $X$ is an arbitrary algebraic space and $\ix=[X/G]$, then we can equip $\ix^\maxlocus$ with the substack structure of $[X^{G_0}/G]$.
+If $X$ is an arbitrary algebraic space and $\ix=[X/G]$ where $X$ has a $G$-fixed point, then we can equip $\ix^\maxlocus$ with the substack structure of $[X^{G_0}/G]$.
 The next proposition shows that this substack structure on $\ix^\maxlocus$ is independent on the presentation $\ix=[X/G]$.
-Combining this fact with the local structure theorem we can conclude that if $\ix$ is an arbitrary stack with a good moduli space, then $\ix^\maxlocus$ has a canonical scheme structure.
+Combining this fact with the local structure theorem (Theorem~\ref{thm.localstructuregeneral}) we can conclude that if $\ix$ is an arbitrary stack with a good moduli space, then $\ix^\maxlocus$ has a canonical substack structure.
 To achieve this, we start with a slightly different definition of $\ix^\maxlocus$, not referring to $G$.